edgefarm/anck/docs/README.md

 ## dapr.io integration

-EdgeFarm.Network integrates with dapr.io to provide a Dapr.io compatible API for the network. `anck` provides a secret for each component containing all pubsub configurations for each network the component is a participant of.
+`EdgeFarm.network` integrates with `dapr.io` to provide a dapr compatible API for the network.
+`anck` provides a secret for each component containing all pubsub configurations for each network the component is a participant of.
+The secret can be mounted by a dapr container allowing an application to connect to EdgeFarm.network.

 ![](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/edgefarm/anck/main/docs/images/dapr.puml)